MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/posteffectsinopeninventor.md

 ## Introduction
 Up to this point, we practiced constructing Open Inventor scenes and placed three-dimensional Open Inventor objects of different colors and shapes within them.

 In this tutorial, we will go over the steps to add shadows to our 3D objects, make them glow, and vary their opacity to make them transparent.
-We will also incorporate WEMs from multiframe DICOMs and render them as scene objects to see how different post effects can be used on them.
+We will also incorporate WEMs from multi-frame DICOMs and render them as scene objects to see how different post effects can be used on them.

 ## Steps to Follow